sodadata/docs/soda-agent/deploy.md

 ### Prerequisites

-* You have a Google Cloud Platform (GCP) account and the necessary permissions to enable you to create, or gain access to an existing Google Kubernetes Engine (GKE) cluster in Autopilot mode in your region.
+* You have a Google Cloud Platform (GCP) account and the necessary permissions to enable you to create, or gain access to an existing Google Kubernetes Engine (GKE) cluster in your region.
 * You have installed the <a href="https://cloud.google.com/sdk/docs/install" target="_blank"> gcloud CLI tool</a>.
 Use the command `glcoud version` to verify the version of an existing install.
   * If you have already installed the gcloud CLI, use the following commands to login and verify your configuration settings, respectively: `gcloud auth login` `gcloud config list`
   * If you are installing the gcloud CLI for the first time, be sure to complete <a href="https://cloud.google.com/sdk/docs/install" target="_blank"> all the steps</a> in the installation to properly install and configure the setup.